This article introduces the basics of social power dynamics.

 And you can then have even more cuts in the future:

-- Cut 5, you arrive to the restaurants, he tells you where to sit because he wants someone else close to him: now he takes one notch higher with a more disempowering power move -an orange-.
+- Cut 5, you arrive at the restaurant, he tells you where to sit because he wants someone else close to him: now he takes one notch higher with a more disempowering power move -an orange-.

 After all the yellows, the orange is the final nail in your coffin.
 You’re officially a nobody in the group.
 Since you never took action, it’s difficult for you to buck the trend now because the reality has “cemented”.
 And the reality is that he’s above you, and that you’re a low-status member of the group.